Eagle Wynne McMahon: PDGA Rating

 McMahon surpassed the Professional Disc Golf Association's 1000 rating mark at 14-years old, on June 24, 2014.
-The following years he has gone up in rating at a fast rate, until breaking the 1050-barrier in March 2019.
-In the rating update of October 2018, McMahon was the highest rated player in the world, tied with Paul McBeth at a rating of 1048.
-As of May 2020, only three players had achieved a rating of 1050 or above in the history of disc golf.
-McBeth was the first one to reach this rating but was followed by McMahon and later Ricky Wysocki.
+In the ratings update of October 2018, McMahon was the highest rated player in the world, tied with Paul McBeth at a rating of 1048.
+As of May 2020, only three players had ever achieved a rating of 1050 or above.
+McBeth was the first one to reach this rating but was followed by both McMahon and Ricky Wysocki.

 Injuries

 Eagle has struggled with two significant injuries since 2019.
 The first injury was in his elbow, but the more serious one came during the 2019 United States Disc Golf Championships after a self-inflicted fracture to his throwing hand, which later got diagnosed as a boxer's fracture.
 This broken hand caused Eagle to abandon the last part of the 2019 season, but he was fully recovered at the start of the 2020 season.